webclinic017/edgedb/docs/resources/guides/tutorials/trpc.rst

    $ pnpm dlx gel project init # or `npx gel project init`

-This will create an Gel project and set up a schema to start with.
+This will create a Gel project and set up a schema to start with.

 Define the Gel Schema
 ---------------------